ampproject/amphtml/extensions/amp-auto-ads/amp-auto-ads.md

     <td>Object&lt;string, string&gt;</td>
     <td>{}</td>
     <td>
-      A map from attribute name to value for attrbiutes to apply to all
+      A map from attribute name to value for attributes to apply to all
-      <code>&lt;amp-ad&gt;</code>s injected using this placement.
-An attribute
+      <code>&lt;amp-ad&gt;</code> elements injected using this placement.
+An
-      specified here overrides any with the same name that is also specified on the parent <code>ConfigObj</code>.
-Only the following attribute names are
+      attribute specified here overrides any with the same name that is also specified on the parent <code>ConfigObj</code>.
+Only the following attribute names are allowed:
-      allowed:
       <ul>
         <li>type</li>
         <li>layout</li>